Italian Empire: East Africa

-Italy's search for colonies continued until February 1886, when, by secret agreement with Britain, it annexed the port of Massawa in Eritrea on the Red Sea from the crumbling Egyptian Empire.
+Italy's search for colonies continued until February 1885, when, by secret agreement with Britain, it annexed the port of Massawa in Eritrea on the Red Sea from the crumbling Egyptian Empire.
 Italian annexation of Massawa denied the Ethiopian Empire of Yohannes IV an outlet to the sea.
-At the same time, Italy occupied territory on the south side of the horn of Africa, forming what would become Italian Somaliland.
-However, Italy coveted Ethiopia itself and, in 1887, Italian Prime Minister Agostino Depretis ordered an invasion, leading to the Eritrea War.
-This invasion was halted after the loss of five hundred Italian troops at the Battle of Dogali.
-Depretis's successor, Prime Minister Francesco Crispi signed the Treaty of Wuchale in 1889 with Menelik II, the new emperor.
+This led Ras Alula to unsuccessfully besiege the Italian possession of Saati.
+He then ambushed and killed five hundred Italian troops at the Battle of Dogali.
+This caused the Italian government to send reinforcements, which occupied the Eritrean highlands, including Keren and Asmara in 1889.
+The Italian Prime Minister Francesco Crispi, who coveted Ethiopia itself, signed the Treaty of Wuchale in 1889 with Menelik II, the new emperor.
 This treaty ceded Ethiopian territory around Massawa to Italy to form the colony of Italian Eritrea, and – at least, according to the Italian version of the treaty – made Ethiopia an Italian protectorate.
 Relations between Italy and Menelik deteriorated over the next few years until the First Italo-Ethiopian War broke out in 1895, when Crispi ordered Italian troops into the country.
 Vastly outnumbered and poorly equipped, the result was a decisive defeat for Italy at the hands of Ethiopian forces at the Battle of Adwa in 1896.
-The Ethiopians were supported by Russian advisers and equipment, as well as by a unit of Russian volunteers.
-The death toll was 6,889, including 4,133 Italians.
-The Ethiopians counted at least 4,000 dead and 10,000 wounded.
-Total Italian, Eritrean, and Somali deaths, including those from disease, were estimated at 9,000.
+On Italy's side, the death toll was 6,889, including 4,133 Italians.
+The Ethiopians suffered at least 4,000 dead and 10,000 wounded.

+Around the same time, Italy occupied territory on the south side of the horn of Africa, forming what would become Italian Somaliland.
+Italy gradually secured much of this territory in the 1880s through a series of protection treaties over the Sultanate of Hobyo and the Majeerteen Sultanate in the north, and by the Hiraab Imamate and the Geledi Sultanate in the south.
+Starting in the 1890s, the Bimaal and Wa'dan revolts near Merca marked the beginning of Banadir resistance to Italian expansion, coinciding with the rise of the Dervish movement in the north calling for independence from the British and Italian colonisers and for the defeat of Ethiopian forces.

-Italy also fought in the Mahdist War, and since 1890 it defeated Mahdist troops in the Battle of Serobeti and the First Battle of Agordat.
+Italy fought in the Mahdist War, and since 1890 it defeated Mahdist troops in the Battle of Serobeti and the First Battle of Agordat.
 In December 1893, Italian colonial troops and Mahdists fought again in the Second Battle of Agordat; Ahmed Ali campaigned against the Italian forces in eastern Sudan and led about 10–12,000 men east from Kassala, encountering 2,400 Italians and their Eritrean Ascaris commanded by Colonel Arimondi.
 The Italians won again, and the outcome of the battle constituted "the first decisive victory yet won by Europeans against the Sudanese revolutionaries".
 A year later, Italian colonial forces seized Kassala after the successful Battle of Kassala; Italy returned the city to the British at the end of the war three years later.